U.S. gunman kills three young Muslims; motive disputed

 Students at UNC said the three friends came from two of the most prominent Muslim families in the Raleigh area.

-(Additional reporting by Marti Anne Maguire in Raleigh, Laila Kearney, Franklin Paul and Curtis Skinner; Writing by Fiona Ortiz in Chicago; Editing by Howard Goller and Cynthia Osterman)
+(Additional reporting by Marti Anne Maguire in Raleigh, Laila Kearney, Franklin Paul and Curtis Skinner; Writing by Fiona Ortiz in Chicago; Editing by Howard Goller)